Waterside Plaza: Construction and opening

 In 2004, Waterside Management Company LLC launched a three-year capital improvement program with a cost in excess of $35 million.
 The capital improvement program included upgrades to all new apartments as they became vacant as well as all hallways and each building's reception and concierge areas.
 The plaza itself was re-waterproofed and repaved and extensive park-like landscaping added.
 The health club, parking facilities, and security system were also upgraded.

+In January 2019, the New York City Council approved legislation to preserve 325 units in the complex as affordable housing through 2098, to give rent protections to certain residents who lived at Waterside prior to its exit from the Mitchell–Lama Housing Program in 2001, and to extend the housing complex's ground lease with the city to run through 2118 (the original 99-year lease had been set to expire in 2069).
+The actions came as a result of prior negotiations that Ravitch had with the city to extend Waterside's ground lease in order to refinance the mortgage on the property.
+In October 2021, Ravitch sold his remaining stake of Waterside Plaza to Brookfield Asset Management for $582 million, and Brookfield took over full ownership and management of the housing complex.
+Brookfield had initially purchased a share of Waterside in 2018.